 Starbucks has undergone a rapid expansion to over 8,000 company-owned stores (plus 5,708 licensed stores).
 They continue to compete in new markets and demographics.

 - Being present, connecting with transparency, dignity and respect.

 This one definitely needs some work as well.

 - Delivering our very best in all we do, holding ourselves accountable for results.

 It’s clear that Starbucks CEO Kevin Johnson & former CEO (and current executive chairman) Howard Schultz are very sensitive to the way the situation was handled.
 Both of them have released statements in which they take full responsibility and commit to correcting the culture through training and policy changes.

 I see a lot of promise for Starbucks despite a very rocky road toward repairing their image.
 The fact that they are focusing on all-staff training and a review of their foundational policies is the beginning.

 In my opinion, every business owner can learn from this by recognizing any hidden biases and responding with humility when confronted with the kind of pressure Starbucks’ leaders are facing right now.

 What are your thoughts about the Starbucks incident?
 How do you think a company can respond to a viral event like this one?
 What would you do differently?

-If your business is experiencing a frustrating transition, schedule a free call so we can discuss some ideas for achieving your goals.
+If your business is experiencing a frustrating transition, find out about how we can help.